afnog/sse/virtualization/ganeti-exercise.md

 	sudo apt-get dist-upgrade
 	sudo apt-get install xen-hypervisor-amd64 xen-system-amd64

-Then `reboot` the host and log in again.
+Then `reboot` the host.
+Be sure to select a Xen kernel from the boot list.
+Log in again and check that the `free` command reports 384 MB of RAM, not 2 GB:

 ### Install DRBD